dd-harp/ramp.xds/README.md

 ## Modular Computation

 This software supports nimble model building with functions to set up, solve, and analyze dynamical systems models for mosquito ecology and mosquito-borne pathogen transmission formulated as dynamical systems in continuous or discrete time.

 The mathematical framework and software have a modular design developed around an algorithm to model mosquito blood feeding on vertebrate hosts and parasite / pathogen transmission, including patch-based spatial dynamics within a defined spatial domain.
 The blood feeding algorithm provides a rigorous computational interface linking dynamical components describing parasite/pathogen linking infection dynamics in mosquito and vertebrate host populations.
 It guarantees mathematical consistency in computing blood feeding rates and habits and in allocating bites and blood meals with heterogeneous vertebrate host population densities, including models with dynamically changing availability of host populations or other vertebrate animals.

 The framework and software also support spatial models of mosquito ecology through an algorithm that describes egg laying by adult mosquitoes in aquatic habitats and emergence of adult mosquitoes.
 The egg laying algorithm provides a rigorous interface linking dynamical components describing adult mosquito populations in a set of spatial patches and immature aquatic mosquito populations in a structured set of aquatic habitats.

 The framework and software were also designed to support:

-+ systems of autonomous and non-autonomous, ordinary and delay, differential and difference equations;
++ support for systems of ordinary and delay, differential and difference equations;

++ support for autonomous and non-autonomous, including exogenous forcing by weather and vector control;

-+ structural flexibility in stratifying host population to handle heterogeneity in epidemiological traits including vaccination, drug taking, and host demography;
++ structural flexibility in stratifying host population to handle heterogeneity in epidemiological traits, such as vaccination, drug taking, net ownership, travel and mobility, and host demograpy;

 + realistic demography with cohort dynamics and aging to model infection, immunity, disease, and infectiousness in host populations over by age and time;

-+ exogenous forcing by weather and vector control;

 + mass vaccination, mass drug administration, and other health interventions.